trydave/Mentor4Nepal/README.md

 - Understanding climate change perception and adaptation by stakeholders in Terai
 - Agriculture degradation/urbanization growth and modelling their drivers
 - Identifying open space for emergency evacuations within Kathmandu
-- Mapping and understanding walkability/bikeability in Nepalese cities
 - Impact of urbanization in Eastern Terai: agriculture and food
 - Identifying inundated agricultural areas during monsoon
-- Visualizing the transportation inequality in Nepalese cities
 - Spatio‐temporal variability of climatic indicators in Nepal
 - Assessment of past flood changes across Terai / Basin
 - Fusing SAR and optical data for crop/forest mapping